-Service to the Community
+- Service to the Community

-> Fundamental to this mission is the faculty commitment to student success, academic excellence, fiscal responsibility, and university-community alliances.
-The College of Nursing and Health Professions offers a Bachelor of Science Degree in Nursing (BSN), and as a member of the Intercollegiate Consortium for a Master of Science in Nursing, the graduate degree, the Master of Science in Nursing Degree (MSN).
+Fundamental to this mission is the faculty commitment to the University core values: academic excellence, student success, fiscal responsibility, and university-community alliances.
+The College of Nursing offers the Bachelor of Science Degree in Nursing (BSN), and the Master of Science in Nursing Degree (MSN), as a member of the Intercollegiate Consortium for a Master of Science in Nursing, the graduate degree.

-> College of Nursing Community Health Care Center
+College of Nursing Community Health Care Center